Loire Valley – Roots, Rivers, Rocks

 Domaine Gérard Boulay Sancerre à Chavignol 2023

-The juice ferments spontaneously and rests for eight months in tank, on lees, with a small volume also fermented in a single large wooden cask.
-This is the only blended cuvée in the Boulay lineup, yet even here, we can taste the finesse, texture and stony/earthy/salty minerality that has made this humble grower one of France’s most respected vignerons.
+The juice ferments spontaneously and rests for eight months on lees in a tank, with a small volume in a single large wooden cask.
+This is the only blended cuvée in the Boulay lineup, yet even here, we can taste the finesse, texture, and stony/earthy/salty minerality that have made this humble grower one of France’s most respected vignerons.

-It’s a fleshier release than last year, and you can look forward to flavours of intense candied citrus, sweet herbs, Kaffir lime and white stone fruit intertwined with a lovely rocky texture alongside deliciously salty, mineral vibrancy, caraway spice and mouthwatering phenolic structure.
+2023 is a stellar vintage for this grower’s wine, and you can look forward to flavours of intense candied citrus, sweet herbs, frangipani and white stone fruit intertwined with a lovely rocky texture alongside deliciously racy, mineral vibrancy and mouthwatering phenolic structure.
 It finishes with stony definition, chalky cut and great length.
-The first wine in the range is already one of the finest expressions of Sauvignon Blanc you are likely to find.
+The first wine in Boulay’s portfolio is already one of the finest expressions of Sauvignon Blanc you are likely to find.

 Domaine Gérard Boulay Sancerre à Chavignol 2023